yanganboada/bored-app/README.md

 # Bored App
-Local Event Lookup Application for Developers to Balance Their Daily Life
+Local Event Lookup Application for Developers to Balance Their Daily Life.

 ## Technologies Used